Sustainability is vital, but also exciting. What are the key things to bear in mind when thinking of a career in sustainability?

 Unfortunately, of course, no such silver bullet exists for me or for anyone else.
 Whilst sustainability has many of the characteristics of a professional career, as yet it lacks the structure and progression you find in most, more “mature professions”.

-What EXACTLY do you want to do, the questions to ask yourself
+What EXACTLY do I want to do, the questions to ask yourself

 So, as with the development of career ambition in any profession, the key things to bear in mind when thinking of a career in sustainability are as follows: